 Core Trade Finance Instruments Powering International Commerce

-Trade finance relies on a set of well-established instruments, each designed to manage specific risks.
+Trade finance relies on a set of well-established instruments, each designed to manage specific risks in cross-border transactions.

-- Bank Guarantees provide assurance that obligations will be fulfilled and are commonly used in large contracts and tenders.
+- Bank Guarantee: Provides contractual assurance that obligations will be fulfilled; widely used in international tenders and infrastructure contracts.

-- Proofs of Funds demonstrate financial capacity and accelerate negotiations.
+- Proof of Funds: Demonstrates verified financial capacity to accelerate high-value negotiations.

-- Structured Trade Finance combines multiple instruments to optimize protection, liquidity, and flexibility.
+- Structured Trade Finance: Combines multiple instruments to optimize risk, liquidity, and flexibility for complex cross-border deals.

 Risk Management in Global Trade Finance